Ruvyrom/Ruvomain-Protocol/README.md

 <details>
 <summary><b>🔄 What is Git?
 (Why it matters)</b></summary>

 Git is our "version control" system.
 Think of it as a time machine for the RuvomainProtocol.
 Every change, improvement, or optimization we make is recorded in the project's history.
-This allows us to track exactly howthe protocol evolves, roll back to previous versions if needed, and ensures that the project remains a transparent, collaborative, and living system—notjust a static file.
+This allows us to track exactly howthe protocol evolves, roll back to previous versions if needed, and ensures that the project remains a transparent, collaborative, and living system—not just a static file.
 </details>

 ---